awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-export-endpoints.md

 1. Create an IAM role and attach the policy to it\.

 This topic contains procedures for completing both of these steps\.
 These procedures assume that you've already created an Amazon S3 bucket, and a folder in that bucket, for storing exported segments\.
-For information about creating buckets, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For information about creating buckets, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 These procedures also assume that you've already installed and configured the AWS Command Line Interface \(AWS CLI\)\.
 For information about setting up the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.